About New England EFC

 We are a founding member of the Environmental Finance Center Network (EFCN), a national partnership of universities chosen by their EPA Regional Administrator to host a Center dedicated to creating innovative solutions to the difficult how to pay issues of environmental protection and improvement.
 EFCN works with public and private sectors to promote sustainable environmental solutions while bolstering efforts to manage costs.

-NEEFC has joined with all 8 members of the Environmental Finance Center Network to launch Round 3 of the Smart Management for Small Water Systems program, through which we are helping boost the financial and managerial capacity of water system managers, so they can better meet the public's need for clean, safe, affordable drinking water.
+NEEFC works in close collaboration with the EFCN on the Smart Management for Small Water Systems Program, through which we are helping boost the financial and managerial capacity of water system managers, so they can better meet the public's need for clean, safe, affordable drinking water.
 To access resources and training events offered through this program, please visit the Smart Management for Small Water Systems website.

 Introducing the Small Systems Blog!